apache/www-site/content/dev/pmc.md

-In specific cases, however, such as low PMC participation preventing the number of required votes from being reached, or the PMC chair being unavailable for an extended period of time, PMC members can ask the Board to make the necessary changes to the PMC without a prior vote.
+In specific cases, however, such as low PMC participation preventing the number of required votes from being reached, or the PMC chair being unavailable for an extended period of time, PMC members can ask the Board to make the necessary changes to the PMC without a successful vote.
 In such a case, the Board would only be concerned if there is opposition within the PMC.

 #### Send the board a NOTICE of the vote to add someone